socialtables/graphql-test-generator/README.md

 * entry - directory containing the graphql queries to be tested
 * output - directory to write the files to
 * schemaLocation - directory of the schemas to compare the queries to
-* overwriteFiles - optional boolean indicating whether old test files should be overwritten
+* overwriteFiles - optional boolean indicating whether old test files should be overwritten (defaults to false)
-* importLocation - optional directory for including other test functions
+* importLocation - optional directory for including other test functions (defaults to generating tape test)

 #### Use